12-String Bass Promotional Items

 In 2006 Cheap Trick used the artwork from their “Rockford” album as the image for a $5.00 poker chip for the Hard Rock Hotel in Las Vegas, Nevada.
 Tom is shown playing a Waterstone 12.

-This child’s spinning top toy includes an image of Jeff Ament from Pearl Jam and his Hamer B12A “Ament” variant.
-The top was made in Argentina, and it is presumed that the players and bands displayed were never paid for the use of their images.
+These child’s spinning top toys includes images of Jeff Ament from Pearl Jam and his Hamer B12A “Ament” variant, and Tom Petersson and the Hamer 10-string bass prototype in the Pepto-Bismol Pink finish.
+These tops were made in Argentina, and it is presumed that the players and bands displayed were never paid for the use of their images.
 Toys such as this were intended to be used in several ways; Gumball and cereal premiums, gifts for birthday parties, funfair prizes and gifts at small circuses.
-Given their scarcity it is not known if this particular top was a mock-up created as an attempt to sell it to cereal companies, or if it was actually manufactured and distributed.
+Given their scarcity it is not known if these tops were mock-ups created in an attempt to sell them to the cereal companies or if they were actually manufactured and distributed.

-Similar to the spinning top toy, this handheld pinball game includes an image of Jeff Ament from Pearl Jam and his Hamer B12A “Ament” variant.
-This game was also made in Argentina.
+Similar to the spinning top toy, this handheld pinball game made in Argentina includes an image of Jeff Ament from Pearl Jam and his Hamer B12A “Ament” variant 12-string bass.

 Rockford Illinois Vehicle Registration STicker